ninjabox77/cminor/README.md

 }
 ```

-<b>Note</b>: There is a good possibility that you will encounter compile problems or miscompilations if you attempt to compile a program other than the compiler itself.
+**Note**: There is a good possibility that you will encounter compile errors or miscompilations when you attempt to compile a program other than the compiler itself.
 This is basically a one-man project, and I have spent only a few months of my spare time so far.

 ### Authors